-\ The table above shows the notional amounts of forward contracts.
+The table above shows the notional amounts of forward contracts.
 The notional amount, recorded gross, is the amount of a financial instrument's underlying asset or liability, reference rate and is the basis upon which changes in the value of financial instruments are measured.
 The notional amounts indicate the volume of transactions outstanding at the year end and are not indicative of the credit risk.

-Net gain from foreign currency dealings and forward contracts of GEL 1,219 thousand in 2022 (2021: GEL 2,532 thousand) represents fair value movements on forward exchange contracts and foreign exchange conversion gain/losses during the year and also includes changes in balances at reporting dates as disclosed below.
+Net gain from foreign currency dealings and forward contracts of GEL 871 thousand in 2023 (2022: GEL 1,268 thousand) represents fair value movements on forward exchange contracts and foreign exchange conversion gain/losses during the year and also includes changes in balances at reporting dates as disclosed below.

-31 December 2022 31 Decemb er 2021
+31 December 2023 31 December 2022

-Notional Fair Notional Fair

-GEL'000 amount value amount value
+GEL'000 Notional amount Fair value Notional amount Fair value

-Foreign currency derivative
+Foreign currency derivative contract ·

-contract

-Sell USD buy GEL 8,106 (64) 10,067 320
+Sell USD buy GEL 12,102 104 8,106 (64)

-Buy USD sell GEL 4,747 (19) - -
+Buy USD sell GEL 1,046 30 4,747 (19)

 Buy EUR sell GEL - - - -

-Buy EUR sell USD 538 37 - -
+Buy EUR sell USD - - 538 37

 Sell EUR buy USD - - - -

-(46) 320
+134 (46)

-Included in other assets of GEL 1,538 thousand is the fair value of forward exchange contracts of GEL 37 thousand (31 December 2021: the fair value of forward exchange contracts GEL 320 thousand included in other assets of GEL 994 thousand).
+Included in other assets of GEL 5,259 thousand is the fair value of forward exchange contracts of GEL 134 thousand (31 December 2022: the fair value of forward exchange contracts GEL 37 thousand included in other assets of GEL 1,538 thousand).